-The Holiday Park continues to be impacted by border closures and the cancellation of a number of local events and group activities, for example the Royal Adelaide Show.
+Both accommodation properties continue to be impacted by border closures, interstate lock downs and the cancellation of a number of local and national events and group activities.

 Cost control strategies are continuing but it should be noted that there is an increased cost associated with operating in a COVID-19 environment, especially cleaning and hygiene requirements.
-The Trust has significantly reduced its 2020-21 capital program with projects delayed, cancelled or scope of works reduced to in-part offset the forecast reduction in its trading cash surplus.
+The Trust has attempted to return to a near normal capital works programme in 2021-22 however with projects scheduled throughout the year to mitigate any major COVID-19 impacts.